APPLY: Community Arts Partner Roster

 Open to teaching artists, community arts organizations, and cultural institutions serving students, teachers, and schools in Seattle with three (3) or more years of teaching experience.
 Applicants must be over the age of 18.

-The Community Arts Partner Roster Application Process will open on January 10, 2023, and will stay open for new partners to apply.
-Applications will be vetted and approved by a panel of Creative Advantage Advisors three times annually (March, June, October).
-Roster Advisory members are Seattle Public School teacher leaders and current Roster partners.
+The Roster application is open, and will stay open year-round for new artists, teaching artists, community arts organizations, and cultural institutions to apply.
+Applications will be vetted and approved by Creative Advantage Advisors, through a panel process three times annually (March, June, October).
+Roster Advisors are Seattle Public School teacher leaders and current Roster partners.

 An applicant can apply to provide both student art residencies and/or professional development opportunities for teachers and will have the option to indicate that on the application.